thomasperge/CryptoCurrency-Desktop-apps/readme.md

-Made by ElThomas ❤️ in France
+**Made by ElThomas ❤️ in France**

 ➡️ The desktop application: ``Cryptocurrency App``, is an interface to help trading on the crypto market in real time.
 With the most popular cryptos in real time, a graph of the last 9 days for each crypto.
-And a bullish or bearish indicator for the coin.
+And a bullish or bearish indicator for the coin (24h and 7d).

 CryptoCurrency Desktop App use: